BST82/Mybyke-localStorage_Crud-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Leveraging Angular to Manipulate and Store Data in Local Storage

+Angular is a powerful and versatile front-end framework developed and maintained by Google.
+It allows developers to create dynamic, single-page applications (SPAs) with a robust structure.
+One common use case in web applications is the need to store data locally on the user's browser.
+This can be efficiently achieved using the localStorage API, which provides a way to store key-value pairs in a web browser with no expiration time.
+In this guide, we'll explore how to leverage Angular to manipulate and store data in local storage.